oblac/starter/README.md

-# jodd-joy-example
+# Jodd Joy Starter

-Full example with Jodd Joy
+Everything inside.
+Use what you need.
+Delete what you don't.